ketanbodas/manage-card-deck/README.md

 Method: POST
 Query Parameters:
 1. shuffle - a boolean indicating whether deck should be shuffled or not.
 Optional, default value is false
 2. cards - comma separated list of card codes.
 Optional.
 If not provided all 52 cards would be added to deck
+Note: having query params for POST should ideally be avoided as its against ReST .

 Example:
 Invoking `http://localhost:3000/deck?shuffle=true&cards=AS,KD,AC,2C,KH,10D` returns a json containing deck details: